| 2000 Athens Marathon ReportKaren Bingham

 It stopped me in time and I just stood there, breathless and in

 awe, holding on to a moment and an image that I'll never forget.
+THE RACEWe boarded our bus in darkness for the hour long ride from our

 hotel in the seaside suburb of Vougliameni to the marathon start